realnoobestnoob/Team-Bulla-PSA-Hackathon/README.md

+**To do: edit project to use google ai studio (free) instead of anthropic api (not free) but run into some issues!!!
+Bug appears after using google api**

 # 🏗️ Green Port Control Tower

 A multi-agent AI system that coordinates sustainability decisions across a simulated PSA port — balancing transport, energy, and climate trade-offs in real time.